-The austenitizing, or "hardening" temperature of a steel is determined by the alloying and carbon content of the steel type, and can range from as low as 1425-1450F for some low alloy steels, to over 2100F for high alloy high speed tool steels.
-This temperature along with time changes the steel into a phase called austenite, and helps dissolve some of the carbides, providing carbon in solution to harden the steel matrix.
+The austenitizing, or "hardening" temperature of a given steel is determined by the alloying and carbon content of the steel type, and can range from as low as 1425-1450F for some low alloy steels, to over 2100F for high alloy high-speed tool steels.
+This temperature along with time changes the steel into a phase called austenite and helps dissolve some of the carbides, providing carbon in solution to harden the steel matrix.
 Austenite is nonmagnetic and has a different crystalline structure than room temp steel.
 Carbides give up some carbon into the austenite to increase hardness upon quenching.
 High alloying percentages of chromium, tungsten, cobalt, vanadium, or molybdenum will raise the hardening temperature (austenitization temperature) and soak time at temp, to give these complex carbides time to dissolve and give up some carbon.
 Too high a temperature and you risk grain growth, reduced toughness, and lowered stain resistance.
 Too low a temp and the steel won't fully harden.
 Custom knife makers must pay close attention to the austenitizing temperatures of the steel they are using as it affects the hardness and wear resistance of the blade.
 This process changes the steel into a phase called austenite, and upon quenching in air, oil, or water, the austenite converts to MARTENSITE.
 Now we're getting somewhere!